AxsPlayer/Repo_Paper/README.md

-# Project_Papers
+# Papers
-This repository records project which can be converted to papers.
+This repository contains papers which are different to owners.